-School food authorities (SFAs) must ensure that snack menus provide the required food components and serving sizes in the ASP meal pattern for grades K-12.
-The four snack components include milk, meat/meat alternates, vegetables/fruits, and grains/breads.
-Snack menus must include any two of the four components.
+School food authorities (SFAs) must ensure that snack menus provide the required food components and serving sizes in the ASP meal pattern for preschoolers.
+The five snack components include milk, meat/meat alternates, vegetables, fruits, and grains.
+Snack menus must include any two of the five components.
+The USDA's CACFP Best Practices recommends serving a vegetable or fruit for at least one snack component.
 Offer versus serve (OVS) does not apply to the ASP.

 SFAs should use the USDA's Food Buying Guide for Child Nutrition Programs (FBG) to determine food yields and crediting information.
-For processed commercial foods, SFAs must obtain the product's Child Nutrition (CN) label, if available, or product formulation statement (PFS) to determine crediting information.
+For processed commercial foods, SFAs must obtain the product's Child Nutrition (CN) label (if available) or product formulation statement (PFS) to determine crediting information.
 For more information, see the CSDE's handouts, Child Nutrition (CN) Labeling Program, Product Formulation Statements, Accepting Processed Product Documentation, and Crediting Commercial Meat/Meat Alternate Products in the NSLP and SBP.

-The guidance below assists SFAs with planning snack menus to meet the ASP meal pattern for grades K-12.
-The minimum portion sizes are the same for all grades.
-However, SFAs may need to serve larger portion sizes to meet the nutritional needs of older children.
-A menu planning form for grades K-12 is available under "Menu Forms" in the "Documents/Forms" section of the CSDE's ASP webpage.
-For additional guidance, visit the CSDE's ASP and Crediting Foods for Grades K-12 in School Nutrition Programs webpages.
+The guidance below assists SFAs with planning snack menus to meet the ASP meal pattern for preschoolers.
+Menu planning forms for ages 1-2 and 3-4 are available under "Menu Forms" in the "Documents/Forms" section of the CSDE's ASP webpage.
+For additional guidance, see the CSDE's ASP and Meal Patterns for Preschoolers in School Nutrition Programs webpages.

-Milk
+Milk Component

 The milk component includes only fluid milk.
 Milk must be pasteurized, meet all state and local requirements, and contain vitamins A and D at levels specified by the Food and Drug Administration (FDA).
-SFAs must offer low-fat (1%) milk (unflavored or flavored) or fat-free milk (unflavored or flavored).
-Whole milk and reduced-fat (2%) milk do not credit.
+The ASP meal pattern for preschoolers requires unflavored whole milk for age 1 and unflavored low-fat (1%) or fat-free milk for ages 2-4.
+Flavored milk cannot be served to preschoolers.
+For more information, see the USDA's handout, Serving Milk in the CACFP.

 - Milk variety: A variety of milk is not required.
-SFAs may serve one type of milk to all grades. - Serving size: The minimum serving size is 8 fluid ounces (1 cup) for all grades. - Nondairy milk substitutes: Nondairy milk substitutes, such as soy milk, must meet the USDA's nutrition standards for fluid milk substitutes.
+SFAs may serve one type of unflavored milk to all children. - Serving size: The minimum serving size is 4 fluid ounces (1⁄2 cup) of milk. - Nondairy milk substitutes: Nondairy milk substitutes, such as soy milk, must meet the USDA's nutrition standards for fluid milk substitutes.
 For more information, see the CSDE's handout, Allowable Milk Substitutes for Children without Disabilities in School Nutrition Programs. - Crediting restrictions: SFAs cannot serve milk when juice is the only other snack component.
 Milk does not credit when cooked in cereals, puddings, cream sauces, or other foods, e.g., quiche and macaroni and cheese.